newvoll/ssmbak/README.md

 `ssmbak preview /my/ssm/path/ 2024-06-15T17:56:58`

 # CLI Tutorial

-You'll need the [awcli](https://aws.amazon.com/cli/) unless you want to point and click in the AWS management console to follow along..
+You'll need the [awcli](https://aws.amazon.com/cli/) unless you want to point and click in the AWS management console to follow along.

+> [!WARNING]
+> There are sleeps in between steps to give SQS -> Lambda time to process.
+If AWS is slow, you might have to wait longer.

+There's an experimental script in tests/verify_cli_tutorial.sh that does the steps.
+Feel free to follow along with the tail command described at the end of the tutorial.

+First, create the stack.

 ```
 SSMBAK_STACKNAME=ssmbak